 - 19. Further, as no exemption was properly available, the trades in the securities of Nelson Financial were beyond the registerable activity permitted by the category of registration for the Respondent under the Act and thus in breach of section 25 of the Act. - 20.
-The Respondent received a salary of \$48,000 per year and 0.5% commission on new investments and investments "rolled over".
-In 2009, the Respondent earned approximately \$200,000 in total.
+The Respondent received a salary of \$48,000 per year and 0.5% commission on all new investments and investments "rolled over".
+In 2009, the Respondent earned approximately \$210,000 in total.
 He did not advise investors that he, or his employer, Nelson Investment, received a sales commission. - 21.
 On or about January 31, 2010, due to regulatory concerns raised by Staff following its onsite compliance review, Nelson Financial temporarily suspended the distribution of any of its securities.
-The Respondent family members redeemed their investments in Nelson Financial on February 16, 2010. - 22.
-On March 23, 2010, less than two months after suspending its capital raising activities, Nelson Financial was required to seek an order for creditor protection and restructuring under the companies Creditors Arrangement Act on the basis that it was insolvent.
+The Respondent (and some of his friends) redeemed their investments in Nelson Financial in 2009.
+The Respondent redeemed investments in Nelson Financial valued at \$206,000. - 22.
+On March 23, 2010, less than two months after suspending its capital raising activities, Nelson Financial was required to seek an order for creditor protection and restructuring under the companies Creditors Arrangement Act on the basis that it was insolvent. - 23.
+On November 22, 2010, the Court made an order approving certain heads of agreement (the "Heads of Agreement") between Boutet, A. John Page & Associates Inc. and Representative Counsel which provided for the resignation of Boutet as a director, officer and employee of Nelson Financial and the appointment of Sherry Townsend, a member of the Noteholders' Committee, as the Interim Operating Officer of Nelson Financial to direct and manage the business operations of the company and to manage its efforts to develop a restructuring plan under the CCAA.
+Amongst other things and in addition to the above, the Heads of Agreement required Boutet to surrender his ownership interest in Nelson Financial and to surrender and release any and all claims Boutet might otherwise have against Nelson Financial under the CCAA.